 1. The $97 Membership Fee Is Just The Beginning…

-This type of operation is called an advance-fee scam, which is exactly what this program is.
+This type of operation is called an advance-fee scam and it's exactly what this program is.

-2. They Use Aggressive Sales To Squeeze More cash Out Of You
+2. Aggressive Sales Agents Squeeze More Cash Out Of You

 As part of your membership, you're promised a dedicated personal assistant who will be available to guide you through the whole process.